-A 'non-complying' SMSF:
+A non-complying SMSF:

-- is not a resident of Australia, or - has been issued with a notice of non-compliance
+- is not a resident of Australia, or - has been issued with a notice of non-compliance.

-Non-complying SMSF do not qualify for concessional tax rates.
-The rate of tax for a non-complying super fund is 45%.
+Non-complying SMSFs do not qualify for concessional tax rates.
+They pay the highest marginal tax rate, which is currently 45%.